-- 1. After reading the article, "Edith Wharton and the Hudson Valley", students will use a highlighter to identify all of the description used to describe the Hudson River Valley. - 2.
-Students will then box or circle, or use a different colored highlighter to highlight all of the descriptions that pertain to New York City. - 3.
+- 1. After reading the article, "Edith Wharton and the Hudson Valley", students will use a highlighter (if available, if not underline) to identify all of the descriptions used to describe the Hudson River Valley. - 2.
+Students will then box or circle, or use a different colored highlighter to emphasize all of the descriptions that pertain to New York City. - 3.
 Then, students will transfer their information into a T-chart.